 A 2011 study found that insurance coverage for circumcision varies.
 Private insurance provides far broader coverage than do Medicaid programs.
 In fact, Medicaid programs in 17 states do not cover circumcision at all and circumcision rates fall when a procedure is not covered by Medicaid

 Parents covered by private insurance are 2.5 times more likely to choose circumcision than parents who pay for it themselves.
 Sixty-one percent of circumcisions are paid for by private insurance, 36% are paid for by Medicaid, and 3% are paid for by parents—at a cost of between $250 and $500 for the procedure.

 Other countries are more consistent in their recommendations regarding routine newborn circumcision and uniformly oppose the procedure.

-The Canadian Paediatric Society, Fetus and Newborn Committee, says it
+The Canadian Paediatric Society, Fetus and Newborn Committee

 …does not support recommending circumcision as a routine procedure for newborns.